bparanj/crystal/computer/electronics/design/energy.md

 This interplay between chemical, electrical, and thermal energy is a key consideration in electrical engineering and energy systems design.
 It's why energy efficiency is such an important topic in technology development.

-Let's explore how energy is converted in an LED circuit, including the production of light.
+Let's explore how energy is converted in an LED circuit,  the production of light.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 400 200">